 What is the meaning of those numbers?
 The first one indicates the beer type/style (i.e. 05| for IPA) and the second the recipe (i.e. |11 Citra and Mosaic, |14 Citra Summit).
 You can find more combinations here.

-They open Fridays 6-10pm and Saturdays 11am to 8pm.
+They open Fridays 6-10 pm and Saturdays from 11 am to 8 pm.
 You can buy small and large bottles to take away.

 Address: 79 Enid St, London SE16 3RA.
 Web